Bee0933/Auto-Face-Capture/README.md

 ## ✔️ **Description 📑**
 ___
-This is a simple projest which detects faces of people from images and video/web cam feeds by drawing bounded boxes round the axis of the detected faces.
+This is a simple project which detects faces of people from images and video/web cam feeds by drawing bounded boxes round the axis of the detected faces.
 It also detects physical feature points within the bounded box which include: The eyes :eyes: , nose 👃 and ears 👂.

 ## ✔️ **Libraries and tools** **🛠️**
 ___